carry0987/Linux-Script/book_source/Git/README.md

 ### Git Case Sensitivity
 If you are facing issues with case sensitivity in git, you can disable it by running the following command.
-> This will make git case sensitive., Note that MacOS is case insensitive by default.
+> This will make git case sensitive.
+Note that MacOS is case insensitive by default.
 > So, if you are using MacOS, you should run the following command to make git case sensitive.

 ```bash